 Kelly Kingman is a visual notetaker, visual literacy expert and principal of Kingman Ink.
 Kingman Ink provides visual notetaking services for leading events in sales, marketing, leadership and technology.
 Kelly teaches visual thinking skills to corporate teams as well as at the MIT Sloan School of Management's Innovation Period.

-Kingman Ink's clients include JP Morgan Chase, HubSpot, Marriott, Target, Salesforce, Wiley and ZenDesk.
-In this role she has captured the talks of great speakers such as Guy Kawasaki, Dan Pink, Seth Godin, Malcolm Gladwell and many others.
+Kingman Ink's clients include Google, UNICEF, JP Morgan Chase, HubSpot, Marriott, Target, Salesforce, Wiley and ZenDesk, among many others.
+In this role Kelly has captured the talks of great speakers such as Guy Kawasaki, Dan Pink, Seth Godin, and Malcolm Gladwell.